-- 1 Place the rifle on a padded bench or secure it in a gun vise. - 2 Using a hammer and a wood or fiber dowel that will not mar the sight, gently tap the sight base at the dovetail to the right or left (Figure 13, page 22).
-Remember: - Move the rear sight to the right to shoot farther to the right on the target. - Move the rear sight to the left to shoot farther to the left on the target.
+- 1 Place the rifle on a padded bench or secure it in a gun vise. - 2 Using a hammer and a wood or fiber dowel that will not mar the sight, gently tap the sight base at the dovetail to the right or left (Figure 13).
+Remember: - Move the rear sight to the right to shoot farther to the right on the target.

+Gently tap the sight to adjust windage.

+Move the rear sight to the left to shoot farther to the left on the target.